Douglas Haig, 1st Earl Haig: German Georgette offensive

-Three weeks ago to-day the enemy began his terrific attacks against us on a fifty-mile front.
+Three weeks ago to-day the enemy began his terrific attacks against us on a 50 mi front.
 His objects are to separate us from the French, to take the Channel Ports and destroy the British Army.

 In spite of throwing already 106 Divisions into the battle and enduring the most reckless sacrifice of human life, he has as yet made little progress towards his goals.

 We owe this to the determined fighting and self-sacrifice of our troops.
 Words fail me to express the admiration which I feel for the splendid resistance offered by all ranks of our Army under the most trying circumstances.

 Many amongst us now are tired.
 To those I would say that Victory will belong to the side which holds out the longest.
 The French Army is moving rapidly and in great force to our support.

 There is no other course open to us but to fight it out.
 Every position must be held to the last man: there must be no retirement.
 With our backs to the wall and believing in the justice of our cause each one of us must fight on to the end.
 The safety of our homes and the Freedom of mankind alike depend upon the conduct of each one of us at this critical moment.

 (Signed) D. Haig F.M.
 Commander-in-Chief British Armies in France, 11 April.

 Lloyd George demanded Haig sack Gough, and when Haig was reluctant he was given a direct order to do so by Derby.
 Haig offered to resign; Lloyd George wanted to accept, but the other ministers, and Henry Wilson, thought there was no obvious successor.

 During the second major German offensive, "Georgette" in Flanders (9 April), Haig issued his famous order that his men must carry on fighting "With Our Backs to the Wall and believing in the Justice of our Cause" to protect "the safety of our homes and the Freedom of mankind".
 Just as "Michael" had swept over the Cambrai and the Somme battlefields, won at such cost by Haig's own offensives in previous years, this one swept over Passchendaele although not Ypres itself.
 The offensive threatened Hazebrouck, "the Amiens of the north", a key railhead through which supplies were brought from the Channel ports.